heyhadi/ABI-AI/README.md

 # ABI-AI
-ABI-AI is A chatbot aplication that make use openai API
+ABI-AI is A chatbot aplication that use openai API